awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 ## Generating a data key<a name="generate-datakeys"></a>

-To generate a symmetric data key, use the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation\.
+To generate a symmetric [data key](concepts.md#data-keys-create), use the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation\.
 This operation takes a symmetric KMS key and returns a plaintext data key and a copy of that data key encrypted under the KMS key that you specified\.
 You must specify either a `KeySpec` or `NumberOfBytes` \(but not both\) in each command\.

+For help using the data key to encrypt data, see the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/)\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.